 In 2017 WildWise investigated the food conditioning of bears along the Skagway Rd. (see Education).
 Our conversations with tour operators revealed an opportunity to develop educational resources for tour operators and tourists about food conditioning and reducing conflict.
 We set out to investigate what tour operators are doing and what they need in order to provide accurate information and improve safety for their staff and clients.
 The next step is to develop partnerships and resources.
 Read the results of our survey here.

 With support from the City of Whitehorse and Environment Yukon we set out to investigate steps that other communities have taken to reduce conflict with bears.
-We included seven communities and researched their bottom up and top down approaches.
+We included seven communities and researched their approaches, focusing on solid waste management, bylaws, enforcement and education.
 This gives us valuable information that will help Yukon communities adopt bear smart practices.
-We are working on the final copy in collaboration with our supporters.
-Please check back here soon to get your hands on the report.
+Please read the document here.

 We also extended our door to door outreach this summer to Copper Ridge, Carmacks, Mount Sima, Wolf Creek and Spruce Hill.